versa-networks/devops/python/README.md

 Day1 scripts to provision the Director and the Controller
 ## VOS Framework
 A script to automate NG Firewall rule changes on VOS.
+## Device Sync Status
+Script to identify Template and Director sync status for a tenant.